 If the Social Security Administration has denied your disability claim, you should seek the advice of an attorney immediately.
-A Social Security disability attorney at Farmer and Wright can help you appeal your disability case.
+A Social Security disability lawyer in KY at Farmer and Wright can help you appeal to your disability case.
 We will gather the medical evidence as well as other necessary documentation to support your disability claim.
 However, you must act quickly.
 Chiefly, your request for an appeal must be submitted within 60 days of your denial.

 When you first file a Social Security disability claim, a state agency disability examiner will make the initial determination on your case.
 If denied, your claim will be reviewed at the reconsideration stage.
 Many Social Security disability claims are routinely denied at the initial and reconsideration stages, and individuals must wait for an administrative hearing so that an administrative law judge can evaluate their claim.
 It can take more than a year to wait for a hearing.